Vietnam in March: Weather and Event Guide

 Overview

-Spring, the season of rebirth and renewal, arrives when March begins.
-Unlike countries in the temperate and polar zone where March sees snow retreat and gray mushes covering the streets, Vietnam is already in full spring mode for the month of March.
+Spring, the season of rebirth and renewal, arrives in March.
+Unlike countries in the temperate and polar zones, where March sees snow retreat and gray mush covering the streets, Vietnam is already in full spring mode during this month.

-Although it is not the best time to visit the whole of Vietnam in one trip, you can still pick the best destinations based on the weather patterns and your travel preferences.
+Although it might not be the ideal time for a comprehensive tour of the entire country in one trip, you can still select the best destinations based on the weather patterns and your travel preferences.

 Temperature and humidity

-The temperature rises steadily from the North to the South, also when you factor in the mist and drizzle, low and high become only relative.
+The temperature gradually rises from the North to the South.
+When factoring in mist and drizzle, what may be considered low and high temperatures can be merely relative.

-The temperature in the Northern mountainous area is not as warm as the Red River Delta, but still a good month for trekking in places such as Sapa and Ha Giang.
+The temperature in the Northern mountainous areas is cooler than in the Red River Delta, but March is still a great month for trekking in places like Sapa and Ha Giang.

-The center part of Vietnam, including Hue, Danang, Hoi An, Ly Son and Quy Nhon may not be in their best shape in March either.
-The humidity can be overwhelming (86% in Hoi An compared with 76% in Hanoi), but feels better with the ocean breeze and less cramped space.
-Temperature-wise, it is quite cool compared with April and May, staying between 21°C and 26°C.
+The Central part of Vietnam, including Hue, Da Nang, Hoi An, Ly Son, and Quy Nhon, may not be at their best in March either.
+Humidity can be high, averaging around 86% in Hoi An compared to 76% in Hanoi.
+However, the ocean breeze provides some comfort, keeping temperatures relatively cool, ranging from 21°C to 26°C.

 Regions | Temperature | Humidity | Rainfalls | Rain Days |